 Electrical items should be disposed of carefully due to the nature of their materials.

-Items which have the image of a wheelie bin with a cross on them should not be disposed of using the general household rubbish collection.
+Items that have the image of a wheelie bin with a cross on them should not be disposed of using the general household rubbish collection.
 These items include everything from large white goods to energy saving light-bulbs.
 By keeping waste electrical equipment separate from other waste, the hazardous substances can be removed and other parts can be recycled rather than sent to landfill.

 If you are buying new electrical appliances, the law obligates retailers to either: